Culture

 A man ties his running shoes.

-Running shoes tend to have a shorter life span than other shoes you wear day to day.
-They get beat up, get soaked in sweat and their cushioning often wears out before the upper is toast.
+Running shoes tend to wear out faster than the shoes you wear every day.
+They endure heavy impact, absorb sweat and their cushioning often breaks down long before the upper materials show significant wear.

-That means running shoes don’t last as long as we’d all like them to.
-There are ways to extend the life of your running shoes, but they will eventually wear out no matter how well you take care of them.
+That means most running shoes won’t last as long as we’d like.
+While there are a few ways to extend their lifespan, your running shoes will eventually wear out—no matter how well you care for them.

-So what do you do with your trusty kicks once they’re worn out?
-Here’s how you can recycle (or repurpose) your running shoes.
+So what should you do with your trusted trainers once they’ve run their last mile?
+Here's how you can recycle or repurpose your running shoes in environmentally friendly and meaningful ways.

 Where to Recycle Running Shoes